jonathanw82/myfavoritetune/README.md

 * Relevant album art is displayed in the page.
 Works as intended.

 Bug found.
-Sometimes the album search would bring back albums not necessary relevant to the artist, for instance if another artist had a song called the artist name, then that album would be included even though it has no relevance.
+Sometimes the album search would bring back albums not necessarily relevant to the artist, for instance if another artist had a song called the artist name, then that album would be included even though it has no relevance.
 Also if an artist had a feature on a track, this would also be displayed.
 This could be confusing for a user as it could lead them to wrongly believe that a track was attributed to an incorrect artist.
 The solution was, during the album search to remove the hyphen and include a space then compare if the album artist matched the user input and only find albums relevant to the name.
 This did exclude what was mentioned before but I felt it made for a better user experience.

 * Click on the album art and a modal appears - works as intended.